 - Material: Bronze

-- Museum: Rodin Museum, Philadelphia
+- Museums: Rodin Museum, Philadelphia, Kunsthaus Zürich

 - Name: François-Auguste-René Rodin

 - Born: 1840 – Paris, France